aerospike/aerospike-client-nodejs/README.md

 ## Documentation.

 Documentation is generated using sphinx-doc.
+Sphinx needs atleast python2.6 or python 3.1.
+Sphinx is installed using python's pip installer.
+To install pip:

+	$ sudo yum install python-pip.

+To install sphinx:

+	$sudo pip install sphinx

-Please download from http://sphinx-doc.org/ To generate documentation:
+To generate documentation using sphinx:
 	cd doc/
 	make html